rmolinari/data_structures/README.md

   exactly when `find(e) == find(f)`.

 It also provides
-- `make_set(v)`, add a new value `v` to the set S, starting out in a singleton subset.
+- `make_set(v)`, which adds a new value `v` to the set S, starting out in a singleton subset.

 For more details see https://en.wikipedia.org/wiki/Disjoint-set_data_structure and the paper [[TvL1984]](#references) by Tarjan and van Leeuwen.

 ## Heap

-A binary heap with an `update` method, suitable for use as a priority queue.
-There are several supported operations:
+This is a standard binary heap with an `update` method, suitable for use as a priority queue.
+There are several supported
+operations:

 - `insert(item, priority)`, insert the given item with the stated priority.
   - By default, items must be distinct.